yenrab/AALang-Gab-Development/README.md

 Learn more at: **[https://aalang.org](https://aalang.org)**

+## Tested On

+Testing has been conducted using the [babylon 5 fan game](https://github.com/yenrab/fab-fan), which provides a medium to medium-high level of complexity for evaluating AALang capabilities.
+Direct testing of GAB and AATest is coming soon.
+Testing on other platforms coming soon.

+Works on:
+- Cursor
+  - Auto
+  - composer1
+  - claude-4.5-sonnet-thinking
+  - grok-code-fast-1
+  - gemini-3-pro-preview

 ## Actors and Personas

 **Important**: You don't need to build actors and personas manually. **GAB automatically builds them for you** based on your product description.
 This section explains what they are and how they work so you can understand what GAB creates and how to effectively describe your product requirements.